Image Credit: Don Barrington

 - Make a MOOP bucket.
 Cut a 10cm hole in the top of an empty plastic water jug, leaving the handle intact, to use for collecting and containing MOOP.
 For dust that has glass, wood chips, bark or anything too small to pick up, sweep it into a dust pan and deposit in a bucket for disposal at home.

 - Carry a MOOP bag.
 Wherever you go, carry a small bag to collect any MOOP you find.
-Some customise their MOOP bags to make them a part of their playa wear.
+Some customise their MOOP bags to make them a part of their paddock wear.

 - Make sure everyone does a MOOP sweep of your camp before you leave.
 Every little bit of MOOP, including nails, cable ties, peanut and eggshells, glitter, cigarette butts, anything that is not part of the natural environment, must be taken away.
 Remember, the aim of Leave No Trace is to leave your campsite in better condition than when you arrived.